rh-mobb/documentation/content/docs/rosa/prereq-list/index.md

         - Enter the AWS Secret Access Key and press enter.
         - Enter the default region you want to deploy into.
         - Enter the output format you want (“table” or “json”).
+        - Verify the output by running `aws sts get-caller-identity`.
+        - Ensure that the service role for ELB already exists by running `aws iam get-role --role-name "AWSServiceRoleForElasticLoadBalancing"'
+            - If it does not exist, run `aws iam create-service-linked-role --aws-service-name "elasticloadbalancing.amazonaws.com"`
 - Red Hat account:
     - Create one [here](https://console.redhat.com/) if you do not have it already.
 - ROSA CLI (`rosa`):